Ogre Battle: The March of the Black Queen: Battle

 Each stage has a number of enemy units that attempt to re-capture the player's towns and temples.
-If a player's unit gets too close to an enemy unit, a battle ensues.
+If two units move close to each other, a battle ensues.
 During a battle, the view shifts to a close-up view of the two combatant units.
 Characters alternate taking actions with the battle ending after one round of combat (many units can attack multiple times per round).
 The unit that caused the most damage is the victor and forces the other unit to retreat.

 During a battle, a player does not directly control their unit, but selects a tactic for the unit to follow (Best, Strong, Weak, Leader), which the characters follow when choosing whom to attack.
 The player can also use stored tarot cards, which can cause damage or have a special effect.
 The Lovers card will cause all affected enemies to fight for the player; the Moon card will change the formation of the enemy unit, causing them to attack differently; the Fool card will remove all enemies but the leader from battle.
 The player also has the option of retreating from any encounter.